codingcatgirl/choo/docs/transit/networks.rst

 .. py:class:: EFA

-    EFA is a public transit API used world wide by many network operators.
+    EFA is a public transit :py:class:`API` used world wide by many network operators.

 Supported Networks